DivSeek-Canada/crop-module/README.md

 You will then also need to [install Docker Compose](https://docs.docker.com/compose/install/) alongside Docker on your target Linux operating environment.

+### Docker under Linux

-Note that under Ubuntu, depending on how it was installed, you may sometimes need to run docker (and docker-compose) as 'sudo'.
+Note that under Ubuntu, you likely need to do a bit more preparation to avoid having to run docker (and docker-compose) as 'sudo'.
+See [here](https://docs.docker.com/install/linux/linux-postinstall/) for details on how to fix this.

 ## Testing Docker Compose